llvm/llvm-project/llvm/docs/LangRef.rst

 Selects elements from input vector '``value``' according to the '``mask``'.
 All selected elements are written into adjacent lanes in the result vector, from lower to higher.
-The mask holds a bit for each vector lane, and is used to select elements to be kept.
+The mask holds an entry for each vector lane, and is used to select elements to be kept.
-The number of valid lanes is equal to the number of active bits in the mask.
+The number of valid lanes is equal to the number of ``true`` entries in the mask, i.e., all lanes >= number-of-selected-values are undefined.
 The main difference to :ref:`llvm.masked.compressstore <int_compressstore>` is that the remainder of the vector may contain undefined values.
-This allows for branchless code and better optimization for all targets that do not support the explicit semantics of :ref:`llvm.masked.compressstore <int_compressstore>`.
+This allows for branchless code and better optimization for all targets that do not support the explicit semantics of :ref:`llvm.masked.compressstore <int_compressstore>` but still have some form of compress operations (e.g., ARM SVE and RISCV V)
-The result vector can be written with a similar effect, as all the selected values are at the lower positions of the vector, but without requiring branches to avoid writes where the mask is 0.
+The result vector can be written with a similar effect, as all the selected values are at the lower positions of the vector, but without requiring branches to avoid writes where the mask is ``false``.

 Arguments:
 """"""""""